Code-Institute-Submissions/first-milestone-project-5/README.md

 * All the images for this project have been provided by the band representatives.

+* Animation was used to improve UX and

 * Homepage alert - JS alert used to show visitors/fans about upcoming updates and latest releases.

 * Nav - Bootstrap hamburger menu used for mobile/tablet.
 Bootstrap used for quick production of modern CSS